 Page Cloaking refers to the practice when different pages are seen by Google and users when they click the link.
 Google considers this to be a black-hat practice and will most certainly penalize your website by de-indexing it.

 To recover, simply ask your website development services to remove such pages so that Google can view the same pages as your site visitors.

 It is common knowledge that Google frequently updates its search algorithm to provide a better user experience.
 Often, this results in the changing of ranks of certain websites.
 In the worst-case scenario, your website may be entirely de-indexed as a result of an update.
 This is something over which you have no control.

 If you find your website has vanished from Google just after an update is announced, contact your website design services to learn all about that particular update, understand what changes are needed to get your site indexed again, and then make sure that the same are applied.

 If your web server experiences frequent crashes and outages, this can also result in your site getting de-indexed.
 Keep a close watch on the performance of your web host server.
 If you feel your site is getting de-indexed due to server issues, consider switching to a more reliable service.
 With time, your website should get re-indexed.

 Your site may have disappeared from Google simply because your domain license has expired!
 Be sure to make your domain payments on time so that your site continues to be live on the web.

 Be patient.
 If your site has been de-indexed, it will take time for it to reappear and climb the SERP ladder again.
 Once you have identified the reason(s) for your website’s de-indexation, you need to take the proper steps, rectify the problems, and then submit a sitemap or reconsideration request with Google, depending on your situation.
-And if all this seems too much work, consider hiring a top web development company to help you.
+And if all this seems too much work, consider hiring a top web development agency to help you.